Michael-Kidd/4th-Year---Emerging-Technology/README.md

 #### Installing Keras
 ----------
-Install keras by running the following command in a Command Line: <br />
+Install Keras by running the following command in a Command Line: <br />

 ```